Mt. Hiwi Trust Archived News and Events Diary

 Things are speeding up which means more hard work for the

 team!!
 So many new things to learn and consider.

 Trappernz have said they will visit the land in late September so we are looking forward to the report and further negotiations towards developing a Possum Management Plan.
 Will keep you posted.

-coming into life for our Trust.
-Thanks to all those who's hard work has allowed
+really coming into life for our Trust.
+Thanks to all those who's hard

 We are now having regular meetings and distributing the minutes to keep everyone up to date.
 Just email the list to join up and be kept up to date: firstname.lastname@example.org

-We have discussed planning for the next 12 months and allocated some key areas of responsiblity.
+We have discussed planning for the next 12 months and allocated some key areas of responsibility.